gizemny/100-days-of-code/log.md

 I tried my luck at the ones I passed up yesterday but I was way off.
 Started flexbox lesson.

 **Thoughts:**
 Much to learn - why did I get so hung on a while loop - I guess I never use those.
-Also 2 variables to store temp? 🤔 Makes sense but did not come naturally.
+Also 2 variables to store tempprary vars? 🤔 Makes sense but did not come naturally.
 I think I am gonna start incorporating React to my curriculum - time to get crazy!
 Also Sketch lol Why not!!

 **Link to work**:
 [What-the-flexbox](https://github.com/gizemny/What-The-Flexbox)

 ### Day 25: February 15, 2017
 **Today's Progress**:
 Started React - intro videos + getting set up.
-Copy paste lotta components.
-Render is must have in every component. import React always.
-Using emmet ctrl + e auto completes.
+Copy paste lotta components. `Render` is must have in every component. import React always.
+Using emmet `ctrl + e` to auto complete.

 **Thoughts:**
 Should have done it earlier.
 Similar to Backbone but with ES6... and hopefully this time I will get a bit more explaination & context! lol